Institutional Partners

 Council of Europe

-Ever since its creation in 1963, Europa Nostra has closely cooperated with the Council of Europe, benefiting from an observer status in the organisation’s various bodies.
+Founded in 1949 and headquartered in Strasbourg, France, the Council of Europe is an international organisation at the heart of European integration and is the continent’s defender of human rights, democracy and the rule of law.
+Ever since its own founding in 1963, Europa Nostra has closely cooperated with the Council of Europe, benefiting from an observer status in the various bodies of the Council of Europe.
 To date, our organisation sustains a dialogue with the Parliamentary Assembly of the Council of Europe and its Committee on Culture, with the Council of Ministers and its rotating Presidencies, and is a member of the Council of Europe’s Conference of INGOs as well as its Steering Committee for Culture, Heritage and Landscape (CDCPP).
 This Committee is responsible for several important recent initiatives and programmes, such as the implementation of the Faro Convention, the European Heritage Strategy for the 21st Century and the HEREIN European Cultural Heritage Information Network, to which Europa Nostra has contributed.

 Related documents